Intelligence Chairman Accuses Obama Aids of Hundreds of Unmasking Requests

 This is the story you should follow, Americans.
 Not any of that other fake news.

-the foreign service (Score:1)
+the foreign service (Score:3, Insightful)

 Unmasking private citizens who have not been accused of a crime should be a crime.